jkeifer/410Labs/Lab3/README.md

   the centroid feature class should be modified in place.

 - Geometry objects have methods.

+- When importing the points from the text file, ensure the coordinates are in the correct order, i.e., (x, y).

+- A dictionary may be useful when importing the text file points.

+- Recursion may be a useful approach to building the line.

 - Follow the code guideline for the course.